SoftOmni/open-intellij/README.md

 #### Clone Main Repository

 IntelliJ open source repository is available from the [GitHub repository](https://github.com/JetBrains/intellij-community), which can be cloned or downloaded as a zip file (based on a branch) into `<IDEA_HOME>`.
 The **master** (_default_) branch contains the source code which will be used to create the next major version of all JetBrains IDEs.
 The branch names and build numbers for older releases of JetBrains IDEs can be found on the [Build Number Ranges](https://plugins.jetbrains.com/docs/intellij/build-number-ranges.html) page.

-## Getting Open IntelliJ Source Code
+## Getting OmniMatrioshka Source Code
-Open IntelliJ source code is available from `github.com/SoftOmni/open-intellij` by either cloning or downloading a zip file (based on a branch) into `<IDEA_HOME>`.
+OmniMatrioshka source code is available from `github.com/SoftOmni/omni-matrioshka` by either cloning or downloading a zip file (based on a branch) into `<IDEA_HOME>`.
 The default is the *master* branch.

 The master branch contains the source code which will be used to create the next major version of IntelliJ IDEA.
-The branch names and build numbers for older releases of Open IntelliJ can be found on the page of [Build Number Ranges](https://plugins.jetbrains.com/docs/intellij/build-number-ranges.html).
+The branch names and build numbers for older releases of OmniMatrioshka can be found on the page of [Build Number Ranges](https://plugins.jetbrains.com/docs/intellij/build-number-ranges.html).

-These Git operations can also be done through the [Open IntelliJ user interface](https://www.jetbrains.com/help/idea/using-git-integration.html).
+These Git operations can also be done through the [OmniMatrioshka user interface](https://www.jetbrains.com/help/idea/using-git-integration.html).

 > [!TIP]
 > - **For faster download**: If the complete repository history isn't needed, create [shallow clone](https://git-scm.com/docs/git-clone#Documentation/git-clone.txt---depthdepth)
     > To download only the latest revision of the repository,  add `--depth 1` option after `clone`.
 > - Cloning in IntelliJ IDEA also supports creating shallow clone.

 #### Get Android Modules